Mirza-Krnjic/cinnamon-panel-editor-utility/README.md

 #### Installation

-1. Download the _.deb_ and run/install the package.
+1. Download the _cinnamon-panel-editor_1.0_all.deb_ and run/install the package.

 2. Build from source